-The Assisted Decision-Making (Capacity) Act (2015) (PDF) is about supporting decision-making and maximising a person’s capacity to make decisions.
+The Assisted Decision-Making (Capacity) Act (2015) (as amended) is about supporting decision-making and maximising a person’s capacity to make decisions.
 This Act applies to everyone and is relevant to all health and social care services.

 This new Act assists in complying with human-rights obligations contained in the Constitution of Ireland, the European Convention on Human Rights, and the United Nations Convention on the Rights of Persons with Disabilities.

 We have a number of resources with more information about the Act:

 A short explainer video on the Act (Youtube)

 A full presentation on the Act (Youtube)

 Frequently Asked Questions on the Act